Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsubsection{Direction Learning for Watermark Identification}

-We now consider the application of the proposed method in identifying the watermark direction, from the bottom up, without relying on annotations.
-As we've shown in the previous sections, the proposed approach is unsupervised and is able to identify directions influential to the model's predictions.
 Since we already identified that the watermark actually influences the predictions of the network in a consistent manner, we seek to answer the following two research questions: a) can the proposed EDDP method identify the watermark as a concept?
-That is, is any of the learned classifiers responsible for detecting the watermark? b) Supposing the answer to (a) is positive, given the watermark's concept detector and the respective learned signal vector, can we fix the network in order to not rely on the watermark for its predictions ?
+That is, is any of the learned classifiers responsible for detecting the watermark?, b) Supposing the answer to (a) is positive, given the watermark's concept detector and the respective learned signal vector, can we fix the network to not rely on the watermark for its predictions ?

-\textbf{Direction Learning} We consider the last convolutional layer as our layer of study.
-This layer has spatial dimensionality 2x2.
-To learn the latent directions, we apply our method by following the learning process described in \secref{sec:appendix-process} and we use the network's training set as our concept dataset.
-Furthermore, for stable learning, we learn the directions with the Augmented Lagrangian loss scheme of Section \ref{sec:augmented-lagrangian}.
-We optimize $\lambda^{fs}\loss^{fs} + \lambda^{cur} \loss^{cur}$ with the target constraints $\tau^{ma} = 0.8, \tau^{ic} = 0.01, \tau^{eac}= 0.01, \tau^{mm} = 8.0, \tau^{fso} = 0.1$, and weights $\lambda^{fs}=2.6$ and $\lambda_{cur}=0.25$ .
-The most important hyper-parameter to tune is the dimensionality of the concept space $I$.